Purpose

 - Is one of care, consent, and emotional safety

-Farm and Garden Camp facilitates programs on the traditional, ancestral territory of the Nipmuc and Pocumtuc peoples.
-We appreciate their stewardship of and continued connection to this place over thousands of years.
-We acknowledge the harmful impacts of colonization on Indigenous communities, earth and food systems, and people's access to healthy, delicious, and culturally relevant foods.
-We are grateful for and privileged to have the opportunity to learn, work, and play here.
+Specifically, we come together in the ancestral homelands of the Nonotuck, Nipmuc, and Pocumtuck, an area also regularly visited and known by the Agawam to the South and the Sokoki Abenaki to the North.
+We are grateful for their past and present loving and living stewardship of this place.
+We hold in our awareness the harmful impacts of colonization on human and more-than-human communities, food systems, and people's access to healthy, sacred, and culturally relevant foods.
+We are grateful for the opportunity to learn, work, and play here.